 Bush: Bush took a different route becoming a congressman and twice standing unsuccessfully for the Senate in the Sixties, only really coming to the fore as Ambassador to the UN and head of the CIA under Nixon and Ford.
 He was sacked by the new president, Carter in 1976 but sought the presidency himself in 1980.
 He was beaten for the nomination by Ronald Reagan who picked him as his running mate.
 Bush served two terms as Vice President between 1981 and 1989.

-Bush: As Veep, Bush was always the favourite for the 1988 Republican nomination beating eccentric evangelist Pat Robertson (Rupert Murdoch’s preferred candidate) and Senator Bob Dole seen as a sore loser after he angrily called on Bush to “quit lying about my record”.
+Bush: As Veep, Bush was always the favourite for the 1988 Republican nomination beating eccentric evangelist Pat Robertson (Rupert Murdoch’s preferred candidate) and Senator Bob Dole who came to be seen as a sore loser after he angrily called on Bush to “quit lying about my record”.

-Carter: In 1976, Jimmy 1C0arter narrowly beat President Gerald Ford.
-Although weakened by Watergate, recession, the Nixon pardon and a gaffe in which he denied Eastern Europe was dominated by the USSR in the TV debate, Ford was still only the third president to be beaten in a November election in the 20th century (after Taft in 1912 and Hoover in 1932).
+Carter: In 1976, Jimmy Carter narrowly beat President Gerald Ford.
+Weakened by Watergate, recession, the Nixon pardon and a gaffe in which he denied Eastern Europe was dominated by the USSR in the TV debate, Ford was only the third president to be beaten in a November election in the 20th century (after President William Taft lost to challenger Woodrow Wilson in 1912 and incumbent Herbert Hoover who lost to FDR in 1932).

 Bush: Initially perceived as a “wimp” from a privileged background, Bush trailed his opponent Governor Michael Dukakis during the summer of 1988.
-Fighting a dirty campaign and lambasting Dukakis as a “tax and spend liberal”, Bush reversed the situation, helped by Dukakis’s refusal to respond to Bush’s attacks, Dukakis’s unpopular opposition to the death penalty, Bush’s “Read my lips, no new taxes” pledge and Dukakis’s shortness.
-Bush won a forty state landslide and beat “Duke” by around an 8% margin in the share of the vote.
+Fighting a dirty campaign and lambasting Dukakis as a “tax and spend liberal,” Bush reversed the situation, helped by Dukakis’s refusal to respond to Bush’s attacks, Dukakis’s unpopular opposition to the death penalty, Bush’s “Read my lips, no new taxes” pledge and Dukakis’s short physical stature.
+Bush ultimately won a forty state landslide and ultimately beat “Duke” by around an 8% margin in the share of the vote.

 Carter: Although he was never hugely popular, carter achieved a major breakthrough in the quest for Middle East peace with the signing of the Camp David Agreement in 1978.
 The SALT 2 Treaty was also a huge success in Détente though it was never ratified by the US Senate.